volvo-cars/automotive-media-sample/README.md

 Checkout the [Volvo Cars developer portal](https://developer.android.com/guide/topics/media-apps/media-apps-overview) for more information on creating apps for cars.

-Once everything is setup, simple clone this repository, build and run the app on the target emulator.
+Once everything is setup, simply clone this repository, build and run the app on the target emulator.